soulwing/javashmail-provider/README.md

 testing applications, it is often necessary to prevent e-mail messages (e.g. notifications) from being delivered to real recipients.
-This JavaMail provider allows you to simply write sent messages to a file (instead of delivering them) or to direct messages to fixed recipient (instead of delivering them to the actual recipients).
+This JavaMail provider allows you to simply write sent messages to a file (instead of delivering them) or to direct messages to a fixed recipient (instead of delivering them to the actual recipients).

 Like any JavaMail provider `javashmail-provider` can be used directly by simply